Web Development 101: General principles

 First of all, prepare a great resume.
 Who told you a resume should be brief and reveal only your experience and skills?
 Have you ever thought how recruiters choose someone from a list of resumes with the same sets of skills?

-At Keenethics we highly appreciate essay-like resumes that not only tell us about your skills and experience but your greatest targets, hobbies and passions as well.
+At Keenethics we highly appreciate essay-like resumes that not only tell us about your skills and experiences but also your greatest targets, hobbies, and passions.
 We want to hear your story.

-- Depending on your level of English you may need some time to improve it.
-Let’s assume you are able to read articles in English a 2-month intensive training (attending lessons 3 times a week and watching films or TV-series exclusively in English), may get you into a much better shape.
+- Depending on your level of English, you may need some time to improve it.
+Let’s assume that you are able to read articles in English after a 2-month intensive training.
+Attending lessons 3 times a week and watching films or TV-series exclusively in English may get you into better shape.

-- Spending about 30 minutes a day reading Wikipedia about general programming and web-concepts for about 2 months will give you an overall image of different technologies and relations between them.
+- Spending about 30 minutes a day reading about general programming and web concepts for about 2 months will give you an overall image of different technologies and relations between them.
 If you add another 15 minutes reading the latest news about web-development you may also get some understanding of current trends.

-- If you do not use Linux currently, I’d highly recommend you to switch to Ubuntu.
-It may take you about 2 hours to set it up, and you’ll have to spend another 30–60 minutes a day during first two weeks studying how to use it.
+- If you do not use Linux yet, we would highly recommend you to switch to Ubuntu.
+It may take you about 2 hours to set it up, and you will have to spend another 30–60 minutes a day during the first two weeks studying how to use it.

-- You’d need to spend an hour or two writing your essay-like resume and you are good to go.
+- You would need to spend an hour or two writing your essay-like resume.

-This way I believe that anyone who likes algorithms, is comfortable with computers, wasn’t bad at math at school and has intermediate English level, can get prepared for becoming a trainee in software development in 2-3 months.
+This way, I believe that anyone who likes algorithms, is comfortable with computers, was not bad at math at school, and has intermediate English level, can get prepared for becoming a trainee in software development in 2-3 months.
 Is it too long or you are ready to take up the challenge?